galaxyproject/training-material/Introduction/tutorials/Introduction.md

  ![](../images/101_16.png)

-You should now see the same file as we had before, but the exons with the highest number of SNPs on top.
+You should now see the same file as we had before, but the exons with the highest number of SNPs are now on top.

 :question: Question: Which exon has the highest number of SNPs in your file (remember, it is okay if this is different to the screenshot above)